 - The Ark beneath the Dome of the Rock on Temple Mount

-One other pointer claims the Ark is still under the First Temple in Jerusalem, hidden in a myriad of underground pathways – a kind of secret chambers only known to a few at the time.
+One other pointer places the Ark under the First Temple in Jerusalem, hidden in a myriad of underground pathways.
+These pathways comprise secret chambers only known to a few at the time.

 And that is probably what happened: